zegetech/zegetech.github.io/_posts/2019-03-01-localhost-tunneling.md

 80 is the port through which your local server is using to serve requests.
 You'll be provided with a url that will link your local serve to the public internet.
 Simple, mmmh?

-Ngrok also provides other advanced features like password protection.
+Ngrok also provides other advanced features like password protection and creation of custom sub-domains that are reserved for premium users.
 Check them out on their website.

 ## [Localtunnel](https://localtunnel.me/)
 Another exciting easy to use local tunneling tool.